Search Images Maps Play YouTube News Gmail Drive More »

 About the author (2011)

-Don DeLillo is the author of fifteen novels, including Underworld, Falling Man, White Noise, and Libra.
-He has won the National Book Award, the PEN/Faulkner Award for Fiction, the Jerusalem Prize for his complete body of work, and the William Dean Howells Medal from the American Academy of Arts and Letters.
-In 2010, he was awarded the PEN/Saul Bellow Prize.
-The Angel Esmeralda was a finalist for the 2011 Story Prize and the PEN/Faulkner Award for Fiction.
-In October 2012, DeLillo receives the Carl Sandburg Literary Award for his body of work.
+Don DeLillo is the author of seventeen novels including White Noise, which was made into a Netflix film, Libra, Underworld, Falling Man, and Zero K. He has won the National Book Award, the PEN/Faulkner Award for Fiction, the PEN/Saul Bellow Award, the Jerusalem Prize for his complete body of work, and the William Dean Howells Medal from the American Academy of Arts and Letters.
+His story collection The Angel Esmeralda was a finalist for the Story Prize and the PEN/Faulkner Award for Fiction.
+In 2013, DeLillo was awarded the Library of Congress Prize for American Fiction, and in 2015, the National Book Foundation awarded DeLillo its Medal for Distinguished Contribution to American Letters.

 Bibliographic information